Innovative Therapeutic Areas

 Toggle Expand/ Collapse

-Movement disorders are conditions that affect how a person moves.
-They can cause problems like shaking, stiff muscles, slow movements, trouble with balance, or sudden movements that are hard to control.
+Movement disorders affect how a person moves.
+They can cause issues like shaking, stiff muscles, slow movements, problems with balance, or sudden, hard-to-control motions.

-Some movement disorders may progress over time, while others stay stable.
-Since movement is important for daily activities, these disorders can impact a person's independence, mobility, and overall quality of life.
-This makes them a key area for ongoing research.
+Some movement disorders get worse over time, while others may not noticeably change much.
+Because movement is essential for daily activities, these disorders can affect a person's independence, mobility and ability to participate in life, thus significantly reducing overall quality of life.
+This makes them a vital area for ongoing research.

 What mental health conditions are part of neuroscience research?